Muslims, advocates saddened over court's travel ban decision

 "My mother told me what do I buy you for your birthday?"
 Bahramipanah said, choking back tears.
 "I said just pray that this ban does not hold forever."

-Associated Press writer Julie Watson in San Diego contributed to this report.
+Associated Press writer Julie Watson in San Diego and intern Stephen Groves in New York City contributed to this report.

 Jeff Karoub is a member of AP's Race and Ethnicity Team.
 Follow him on Twitter at https://twitter.com/jeffkaroub and find more of his work at https://apnews.com/search/jeff%20karoub .